flokoe/website/content/manual.md

 I prefer having a standup between 09:00 and 11:00 so that I have time to check messages and see whether things have progressed and production is not in flames.
 Furthermore, I like to put my focus hours in the morning.

-My lunchtime varies from day to day, which gives me some flexibility to plan my rest of the day, but I like to prevent any meetings after 15:00 as I am not as productive in the late afternoon.
+My lunchtime varies from day to day, which allows me some flexibility to plan my rest of the day, but I like to prevent any meetings after 15:00 as I am not as productive in the late afternoon.

-## My preferred channels of communications are
+## My preferred channels of communication are

 In priority order: